 Thailand is a major Southeast Asian hub for medical tourism, as well as dental tourism with people flying into the country for a wide variety of surgeries and treatments every day.
 In addition to the excellent facilities in Phuket, Bangkok boasts Bumrungrad Hospital, one of the finest hospitals in all of Asia.

 The tremendous influx of foreign nationals over the last decade has brought with it a corresponding growth in the number of international schools in Phuket.
-Every few months sees a new school opening, accommodating students from 18 months up to 18 years of age.
+Certainly in the years leading up to 2019, every few months sees a new school opening, accommodating students from 18 months up to 18 years of age.